andrewguilas/Velocity-Admin/README.md

 35. `pm (player, text)` - Announces a message to a specific player.

-36. `respawntime (number)` - Changes the default respawn time for all Players.
+36. `respawntime (duration)` - Changes the default respawn time for all Players.

 37. `characterloads (bool)` - Changes if the player's character loads on respawn.